aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 The ChromiumOS team is experimenting with a way (codename `baguette`) to run VM images directly, without going through LXC.
 The
 {% include github_link.html url="https://github.com/aldur/nixos-crostini/issues/1#issuecomment-3418319309" text="`nixos-crostini`" %}
-repository already provides experimental support for `baguette` images.
+repository provides experimental support for `baguette` images too.
+Give it a try and let me know how it works for you!
 </div>

 ## References